kachow11/archrice/nvim/README.md

 # Neovim Configuration

-This is a minimal Neovim configuration built using the built‑in `vim.pack` plugin manager.
+This is a minimal and super based one file Neovim configuration built using the built‑in `vim.pack` plugin manager.

 ## Features